konacurrents/SemanticMarkerAPI/README.md

     UIImage *image = [self createSemanticMarker:address avatarImage:image];

 ```
-#### Example functional Semantic Marker™️   with enclosed Avatar image
+#### Example functional Semantic Marker&reg;   with enclosed Avatar image

 ![Semantic Marker on Watch Example](images/watch.png)

-Note this image captured from the Semantic Marker™️   Apple Watch, shows the Semantic Marker™️   (where a long press will invoke the Semantic Marker™️   using the Tier III REST API), but also shows the <b>FEED</b> button.
+Note this image captured from the Semantic Marker&reg;   Apple Watch, shows the Semantic Marker&reg;   (where a long press will invoke the Semantic Marker&reg;   using the Tier III REST API), but also shows the <b>FEED</b> button.
 This makes a call on the <b>/feed</b> REST API shown below.

 </details>